ADM Functional Testing tools support a variety of license editions, each bundled with a different subset of functional testing features.

 Sprinter is available for UFT Ultimate or UFT One concurrent licenses only.

-When using BPT with UFT One with a UFT One license, you must also have a valid ALM license for your user.
+When using BPT with UFT One, you must also have a BPT license on your ALM server.

 If you are upgrading, and currently have an FT, QTP, or UFT license, you are not required to migrate to one of the new license types.
 UFT One will continue to function with your existing license.

 Customers with legacy FT or QTP licenses can continue to use their existing functionality.
 Customers with legacy UFT licenses are limited to UI testing only.
 In such cases, we recommend upgrading to a UFT One license to enable all UFT One features.

 UFT and LeanFT licenses will be automatically renamed as follows: